 The comprehensive on-site evaluation is conducted to assess the program's compliance with CCNE standards.
 The evaluation typically occurs over a 2.5 to 3-day period.
-However, CCNE reserves the right to lengthen the on-site evaluation when appropriate (e.g., when there are multiple campuses/sites or when an unusually complex organizational structure exists).
-The chief nursing officer will be consulted regarding dates and arrangements for the evaluation.
-The evaluation team assigned to review the program gathers data and information that are used by the EPRAC and CCNE Board to assess whether the program is in compliance with the standards for accreditation.
-CCNE may elect to conduct subsequent on-site evaluations before granting initial accreditation.
+However, CCNE reserves the right to lengthen the on-site evaluation when appropriate (e.g., when there are multiple tracks or multiple campuses/sites, when an unusually complex organizational structure or a consortium exists).
+The chief nurse administrator will be consulted regarding dates and arrangements for the evaluation.
+The evaluation team assigned to review the program gathers data and information that are used by the ARC and CCNE Board to assess whether the program is in substantial compliance with the standards for accreditation.
+CCNE may elect to conduct subsequent onsite evaluations before granting initial accreditation.